RaijuMounun/Killer-Sudoku-Helper-2/README.md

 3. **Calculate Combinations:** Click the "Calculate" button.
 The program will calculate and display all possible combinations of numbers that fit the given cage size and sum at the bottom of the screen.

 ## Installation
+You can use the releases tab to download the exe.

 1. Clone the repository:
    ```bash